edlai/edlai.github.io/docs/dev/auto/index.md

 ### Telnet

-The sample code to use python to perform firmware upgrading via telnet protocol.
+The sample code shows how to login Router and execute `ls` command.

 ``` python
 import time